qir-alliance/qir-spec/specification/under_development/output_schemas/No_Labels_And_Ordered.md

 - One or more `OUTPUT` records
 - One `END` record

-The `START` and `END` records are not part of the generated QIR but are written as part of an implementor's definition of a shot.
+The `START` and `END` records define a shot, but are not part of the generated QIR.
+They are produced as part of the provider's recording of a shot's output.
 The `START` record does not have any value entry.
 The `END` record has a value entry of `0`.
 The `OUTPUT` records will have a value corresponding to the runtime function called, either a result type record or a string representation of a supported primitive type.
 The `OUTPUT` records must appear in the same order as the calls in the QIR program.

 Example log for a single shot: